Updated December 2014

 Advancing Health Care Access

-- 88 Finney County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in FY14.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Finney County residents saw KU Medical Center health care providers 88 times via telemedicine in FY14.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.

 - Finney County residents made 85 visits to KU Medical Center health care providers in outreach clinics held outside of Kansas City in FY14.

 - 1,034 Kansans received free medical attention and education in FY14 through preventive screenings and health education events hosted in Finney County with support from KU Medical Center programs.

 - St. Catherine Hospital in Garden City is a member of the Midwest Cancer Alliance, a network of hospitals, physicians groups, and cancer support and patient advocacy organizations bringing cancer research, care, and professional support together to advance the quality and reach of cancer care, prevention, early detection and survivorship in the Heartland.

 - Latina women in southwest Kansas train with KU Medical Center faculty and staff to become Promotoras, or community health workers.
 Promotoras encourage cancer prevention and healthy lifestyles among their families, friends and neighbors.
 In 2014, 62 Promotoras received training in Finney County.